devlinjunker/template.hapi.rest/README.md

 3. Add Unit tests in `src/controllers/` (Test Driven Development)
 4. Add Controller Files to `src/controllers/`
   - For now, add reference to controller in `src/entry.js` (with other controllers)
+  - Controller endpoints will be served at `/api` (or whatever is set in config.yaml)
 5. Run `npm run start-watch` to compile and run server + tests in watch mode
 6. Navigate to http://localhost:3333/docs/swagger/index.html to see swagger-ui with your new endpoint